Rasic2/gvasp/README.md

 ### User template

-`GVasp` support user to define their incar or submit template with the following steps:
+`GVasp` support user to define their INCAR, UValue.yaml or submit template with the following steps:

-1. Named the incar or submit template as the `*.incar` and `*.submit` files.
+1. Named the INCAR, UValue.yaml or submit template as the `*.incar`, `*.uvalue` and `*.submit` files respectively.

 2. Put them in your parent directory or parent’s parent directory and so on (defined as the parent-chain).